getbubblenow/javicle/README.md

 ## Operations
 Operations are transformations to perform on the inputs.

-An operation can produce a new intermediate asset, which can then be referenced in later operations.
+An operation can produce one or more new intermediate assets, which can then be referenced in later operations.

 The operations that JVCL either supports or intends to support are: